realglobe-Inc/sugos/README.md

                                      height="40" style="height:40px"
 /></a>

-Create a [SUGO-Actor][sugo_actor_url] instance and define interfaces.
+Create a [SUGO-Actor][sugo_actor_url] instance and declare modules.
 Then, connect to the cloud server.

 ```javascript
 #!/usr/bin/env